 HELP is available and easily accessible.

-There are a huge number of small groups & voluntary organisations countrywide providing bereavement support within local communities, but as a starting point, we have listed below two well established & reputable organisations which provide a network of supports nationwide.
+There are a number of small groups & voluntary organisations countrywide providing bereavement support within local communities, but as a starting point, we have listed below three reputable organisations which provide support for anyone bereaved by suicide.
 If they do not have a presence in your area, they will guide you to supports locally to you.
-A call to either Living Links or Pieta House is the first step to help and support wherever you are.
+A call to HUGG, Living Links or Pieta House is the first step to help and support wherever you are.

 Centre for Prevention of Suicide & Self-Injury providing professional one to one counselling for those self harming, feeling suicidal or suffering effects of a suicide event, including support for those bereaved by suicide.